kristenstarr/februaryDO/README.md

 service at a capped rate.
 Rate is given as an integer in messages per second per client.

 <pre><code>go run main.go -throttle 1000</code></pre>

+NOTE: Throttling is better observed by using the docker setups, as the environment is cleaner and more reproducable than local environments.
+See below Request Throttling Comparisons for some numbers that make sense.

+### Logging
+Log level can be set by using the logLevel parameter, which defaults to INFO.

+<pre><code>go run main.go -logLevel TRACE</code></pre>

+NOTE: Too much intensive logging, TRACE/DEBUG, will likely cause undesirable performance under load.

 ## Testing
 Automated tests include unit, functional, and benchmark tests.
 Unit and functional tests can be